tayloraswift/swift-png/examples/README.md

 <img src="encode-basic/example-color-v.png" alt="output png" width=300/>

-> example image, encoded by *swift png* in the 8-bit grayscale color format.
+> the example image, encoded by *swift png* in the 8-bit grayscale color format.

 Like the `unpack(as:)` method, the `init(packing:size:layout:metadata:)` initializer is generic and can take an array of any color target.
 It also has an overload which takes an array of scalars.
 To demonstrate this use case, we will compute the luminance of our example image (using a standard formula), and store it as a `[UInt8]` array.